 How will MTD change the way things are done?

 Making Tax Digital aims to restructure the entire tax system in the UK, meaning businesses will have to follow a set of standard record maintenance practices and file quarterly reports.
 Preparations have already begun, with businesses moving online to increase efficiency and accuracy.

-Digital recordkeeping: Businesses and individuals who file with HMRC are required to use digital tools instead of paper forms for record keeping.
-Failure to keep digital records will result in a penalty of up to £3,000.
-Intially, the use of spreadsheets for digital recordkeeping was not approved.
+Initially, the use of spreadsheets for digital record keeping was not approved.
 However, according to the latest announcement, spreadsheets can be used as long as they’re integrated with an accounting app to allow digital updates to HMRC.

 HMRC has published a timeline for implementation: